SMTG-Bham/galore/docs/source/tutorials.rst

 to pass a data file with cross-section data, or defaults to use data for Al k-α radiation.
 It also flips the x-axis to match the usual presenation of XPS data as positive ionisation or binding energies rather than the negative energy of the stable electron states.
+We'll also write the data to a CSV file with the ``--csv`` option.

 .. code-block:: bash

     galore test/MgO/MgO_Mg_dos.dat test/MgO/MgO_O_dos.dat \
       --plot mgo_xps.png --pdos -g 0.2 -l 0.2 --xps \
-      --units ev --xmin -1 --xmax 8 --ylabel Intensity
+      --units ev --xmin -1 --xmax 8 --ylabel Intensity \
+      --csv mgo_xps.csv

 .. image:: figures/mgo_xps.png
            :alt: Simulated XPS for MgO
            :align: center
            :scale: 50%

+Plotting the CSV file with a standard plotting package should give a similar result to the figure above; if not, please report this as a bug!